 3. Pause subscription

-If a customer isn’t interested in any of these offers, give them the option to pause their subscription temporarily (1–3 months) instead of canceling.
+If a customer isn’t interested in any of these cancel resolutions, give them the option to pause their subscription temporarily (1–3 months) instead of canceling.
 If their circumstances have changed recently (e.g. financial difficulties, relocation) then the convenience of resuming their service at a later date without the hassle of signing up again might appeal to them.

 4. Ask the customer if they’d like to know about offers in the future